Last Updated on December 12, 2025 by SampleBoard

 Vertical lines can reshape how we see the dimensions of any structure.

-These lines work with our eyes to change how we experience architectural spaces when used in external vertical cladding.
+These lines work in conjunction with our eyes to alter our perception of architectural spaces when used in external vertical cladding.

 Vertical timber cladding details pull your eyes upward.
-This creates a visual effect that makes ceilings look taller and spaces feel bigger.
+This creates a visual effect that makes ceilings appear taller and spaces feel more spacious.

-The visual stretching happens because vertical elements point to the sky and make spaces feel more open.
+Visual stretching occurs because vertical elements point to the sky, making spaces feel more open.

 This effect works great in buildings with low ceilings or smaller dimensions.
 Floor-to-ceiling vertical timber batten cladding creates smooth, flowing grooves that stretch the building’s visual height.